 Does the City of Perth have a castle?

-It’ll probably come as no surprise to you that Perth has a castle.
-Well, strictly speaking, Balhousie Castle is not really a true castle, although it does have a 16th century towerhouse.
+It will probably come as no surprise to you that Perth does have a castle.
+Well, strictly speaking, Balhousie Castle is not really a true castle, although it does have a 16th century tower house.

 Altered and extended when rebuilt in 1862, it retains little of its original character, and since 1962 it has been the regimental headquarters and museum of the Black Watch.
 The museum is open to the public, with a huge collection of medals, uniforms, pictures and military memorabilia on show, and entry is free.

 The City of Perth is definitely worth visiting, for the fabulous museums, enthralling history, great shopping, and as an ideal base for exploring Scotland.
 I’ll be back.